sujith-eag/personal-site/content/docs/c/ds_qp/unit_4_q_answered copy.md

 `Balance Factor = Height of Left Subtree - Height of Right Subtree`.
 For a node to be balanced, its balance factor should be in the range of -1 to +1.

+If the balance factor becomes less than -1 or greater than 1 due to an insertion or deletion, the tree becomes unbalanced and must be rebalanced using rotations.

+There are four common cases of AVL tree imbalance:
+- Left-Left (L-L)
+- Right-Right (R-R)
+- Left-Right (L-R)
+- Right-Left (R-L)

-If the balance factor is less than -1 or greater than 1, the tree is unbalanced and requires a rotation The four common cases of imbalance in AVL trees are handled using single rotations (left or right) and double rotations (left-right or right-left).
+These imbalances in AVL trees are handled using single rotations (left or right) and double rotations (left-right or right-left).

 This property ensures that the tree remains balanced, meaning the height of the tree is always O(log n), where n is the number of nodes in the tree.
 This gives the AVL tree efficient time complexity for operations like search, insert, and delete.

 ---

-There are four main cases of unbalanced AVL trees:
+**Left-Left (L-L) Case:**

-1. Left-Left (L-L) Case: Occurs when the left child of the left subtree causes the imbalance.
-To fix this, we perform a right rotation on the root of the subtree.
+Occurs when a node is inserted into the **left subtree of the left child** of an unbalanced node.
+(Left child of the left subtree causes the imbalance.

+To fix this, a single right rotation is performed on the root of the subtree.
 * Set the left child of the current root as the new root
 * Make the right child of new root(20) as the left child of the current root (30)
 * Set Current root (30) as the right child of the new root (20).

 ```
       30
      /
    20
   /
 10

-After right rotation:
+After right rotation to node 30:

       20
      /  \
    10    30
 ```

+**Right-Right (R-R) Case** :

-2. Right-Right (R-R) Case: Occurs when the right child of the right subtree causes the imbalance.
-To fix this, we perform a left rotation on the root of the subtree.
+Occurs when a node is inserted into the **right subtree of the right child** of an unbalanced node.
+(Right child of the right subtree causes the imbalance).

+To fix this, we perform a single left rotation on the root of the subtree.
 * Set the right child of current root as new root.
 * Make the left child of the new root (20) the right child of the current root (10).
 * Set the current root (10) as the left child of the new root (20).
 ```
     10
       \
       20
         \
         30

-After left rotation:
+After left rotation at node 10:

       20
      /  \
    10    30
 ```

+**Right-Left (R-L) Case** :

+Occurs when a node is inserted into the **left subtree of the right child** of an unbalanced node.

-3. Right-Left (R-L) Case: Occurs when the right child of the left subtree causes the imbalance.
-To fix this, we first perform a right rotation on the right child of the root.
-Then perform left rotation on the root.
+To fix this, we perform a double rotation(Right-Left)
+* Right rotation on the right child of the root.
+* Left rotation on the unbalanced root.

 ```
       10
         \
          30
         /
       20

 Right Rotation on 30: